 Join us for classes that match every level of experience.

-Whenever I read other people's About pages on websites, I like to find out a bit about their life story as well as what professional qualifications they have.
-That's my intention here, I'd like to share with you the key parts of my life story that I feel have meaning and significance in creating and shaping who I am today and through that, what gifts, skills and experience I can offer others, in their path to recovery, healing and growth.
+For you to understand the ‘why’ of what I do, it’s important to share with you the key parts of my life story, that I feel have meaning and significance in creating and shaping who I am today, and consequently, the gifts, skills and experience I offer others, in their path to recovery, healing and growth.

-I can only describe the next few years after that, as like being on a roller coaster ride.
+I can only describe the next few years as being on a roller coaster ride.
 The high of meeting someone and falling in love, of being in a relationship and creating a home together.
 The low of watching the relationship spiral into dysfunction, through mutual addictions and destructive patterns of behaviour playing out, once again I was faced with the repercussions of the violent conditioning of my childhood.
-The relationship came to a dramatic and heartbreaking end.
+The relationship came to a dramatic and heart-breaking end.

 This led to many changes in my life.
-A move to the South West of England, a decision to go to Art College in Plymouth.
-Deep enquiry into the nature of existence, moments of expanded consciousness, when I felt connected to life and free from my past and conditioning, then contractions when I felt the discomfort and pain of being alive in my body.
-This led to reaching a crisis point in addiction and at 27, I stopped smoking cannabis and cigarettes and entered into a committed quest to find wholeness and healing in my life.
+A move to the South West of England and a decision to go to Art College in Plymouth.
+A deep enquiry into the nature of existence began.
+I experienced moments of expanded consciousness, of feeling connected to life, free from my past and conditioning, then contractions, when I felt the discomfort and pain of being alive in my body.